-On June 18, 2014, CFC assumed the rights to a secured portfolio of short-term loan receivable totaling \$2.6 million from Stack's Bowers (a related party).
+On June 18, 2014, CFC assumed the rights to a secured portfolio of short-term loan receivable totaling\$2.6 million from Stack's Bowers (a related party for this purpose).
 As a result of the terms of this arrangement, the Company reflects this as a financing arrangement with this related party, secured by the transfer of the portfolio of short-term loan receivables, collateralized by numismatic and semi numismatic products.
-As of December 31, 2014, the aggregate carrying value of this loan was \$0.0 million, which bore interest of 5.5% per annum.
+As of March 31, 2015, the aggregate carrying value of this loan was\$0.0 million, which bore interest of 5.5% per annum.
 This secured loan was paid off in full, plus accrued interest, on August 19, 2014.

-On October 9, 2014, CFC entered into a loan agreement and related documents with Stack's Bower (a related party), providing for a secured line of credit in the maximum principal amount of up to\$16.0 million, bearing interest at a competitive rate per annum, which is at an interest rate midst the rates CFC charges its non-related parties.
+On October 9, 2014, CFC entered into a loan agreement and related documents with Stack's Bower (a related party for this purpose), providing for a secured line of credit in the maximum principal amount of up to \$16.0 million, bearing interest at a competitive rate per annum, which is at an interest rate midst the rates CFC charges its non-related parties.
 Advances under the line of credit are secured by numismatic and semi-numismatic products.
-As of December 31, 2014, the aggregate carrying value of this loan was \$5.3 million (see Note 3).
+As of March 31, 2015, the aggregate carrying value of this loan was \$2.0 million (see Note 3).